Presentation of the programmes

 Promoting French-Swedish Research

-FRÖ, ÖMSE, TOR and GALAN programs are now under the same umbrella name: the SFVE-A (Svensk Fransk Vetenskap – Anslag) program.
+FRÖ, ÖMSE, TOR and GALAN programmes are now under the same umbrella name: the SFVE-A (Svensk Fransk Vetenskap – Anslag) programme.
 One name, multiple possibilities.

 SFVE-A aims to strengthen long-term scientific and academic cooperations between French and Swedish researchers through a mobility experience in France or Sweden.